-Walk, jog, or bicycle the 13-mile-long Red Jacket Trail.
-A converted rail line, the Red Jacket Trail offers you impressive nature views, including possible wildlife sightings, such as deer and bald eagle.
+Walk, jog, or cycle the 13-mile-long Red Jacket Trail.
+A converted rail line, the Red Jacket Trail in Blue Earth County offers you impressive nature views, including possible wildlife sightings, such as deer and bald eagle.
 With trees along the sides of the paved trail, the scenery is beautiful any time of the year, but especially so during fall when leaves change colors to red, orange, and brown.
 You can enjoy the fresh air as you travel the woods, across open space, and over a bridge 80 feet above the Le Sueur River.
 Plan a picnic lunch at Red Jacket Trail Park, a day-use park featuring a picnic shelter, nature viewing area, and canoe launch to Le Sueur River.

 6. Chankaska Creek Ranch Winery

 You may not think Minnesota when it comes to wine, but the state has been home to vineyards since 1977.
 In fact, the University of Minnesota created the Frontenac grape to help find grapes that can succeed in a cooler environment with a shorter growing season.
 Chankaska Creek Ranch Winery opened in 2008 with 13 acres of vines to create its wine.
 Located on 25 acres in Le Sueur County, the winery’s tasting room offers beautiful views of the Minnesota River Valley as you sample a variety of red and white wines as well as dessert and specialty flavors.
 In 2014, Chankaska expanded to include spirits, such as apple brandy, whiskey, gin, vodka, and rum.
 Reservations are required, and the winery doesn’t allow outside food or other drinks.